kct2020/goutpal-com-skeleventy/site/blog/ground-beef-gout/index.md

 <h3 id="cuts">Other Beef Cuts and Gout</h3>

 The original discussion attracted many GoutPal Foodies looking for information about `beef tendon`.
 But we never discussed it.
 Because search engines got fooled by an unrelated link to tendon information.
 So this shows how easy it is to lose focus by trying to compare different cuts of meat.
-Whereas the sensible option is to keep your total meat intake within national healthy eating guidelines.
+Whereas, the sensible approach is to keep your total meat intake within national healthy eating guidelines.
 If that doesn't help, consider moving to a GoutPal Dieters plan.
 But only if you are prepared to monitor uric acid changes in response to your diet changes.

 <h3 id="purine">Beef Purines and Gout</h3>